We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Metabolic Renewal offers a 12-week meal plan with recipes tailored to your hormone type.

 It also includes access to a collection of 15-minute workouts, along with guidebooks on balancing hormone levels and eliminating belly fat.

-A guide called “The Hormone-Balancing Roadmap” provides detailed information on how to follow the plan depending on your hormone type.
+A guide called “The Hormone-Balancing Roadmap” provides detailed information on how to follow the plan, depending on your hormone type.

-Meal plans are based on what Teta calls the 3-2-1 Diet, which provides three meals per day, two of which contain only protein and vegetables and one of which offers a small portion of starch.
+Meal plans are based on what Teta calls the 3-2-1 Diet, which provides three meals per day, two of which contain only protein and vegetables and one of which includes a small portion of starch.

 The program includes a detailed meal plan with recipes, but you’re permitted to create your own meals based on the 3-2-1 Diet’s principles, adding snacks as needed.